alexeev-prog/pyminideprecator/README.md

 ### Property Deprecation

-For properties, static methods and classmethods, ensure the deprecation decorator is placed **before** the property decorator:
+For properties, static methods and classmethods, ensure the deprecation decorator is placed **after** the property decorator:

 ```python
 class UserProfile: